Master of the World (1961 film): Plot

 Robur proceeds to destroy various nations' means of making war, but a desert conflict wounds Robur and damages the Albatross.
 After the airship succeeds in escaping and Robur recovers, the ship anchors at an island for repairs, where the captives rig the armoury with an explosive charge.
 All escape down the anchor line except Strock, who follows while being shot at by the crew.
 First Strock, then Evans, work at cutting the anchor line, finally releasing the airship, which is damaged beyond repair moments later when the gunpowder explodes.
-Robur orders his crew to abandon ship, but they choose to ignore his final order, and gather in his quarters while he reads from Isaiah 2:4 (the "swords to plowshares" passage), reminding them of their pledge to try to rid the world of war.
+Robur orders his crew to abandon ship, but they choose to ignore his final order, and gather in his quarters while he reads from Isaiah 2:4 (the "swords into plowshares" passage), reminding them of their pledge to try to rid the world of war.
 The ship, along with Robur and his crew, crashes into the ocean and explodes, while the captives watch, injured but alive, from the shore.